reemalwafi/Avoid-an-obstacles/README.md

 2. **Alert System**
    - Triggers appropriate alerts to warn users or initiate corrective actions.
    - Alerts can include:
-     - Auditory signals (e.g., beeps, alarms)
+     - Auditory signals (e.g., alarms)

+3. **change path**
+   - After detecting the obstacle, the robot will switch to another safe path.

 ### How It Works
 1. **Sensor Data Acquisition**